fedimser/algorithms/README.md

 Here is list of my successful submission on Codeforces which use some algorithms.
 I might check in some of them into this repository later.

-* Segment tree with addition on segment and global minimum: https://codeforces.com/contest/1108/submission/48909309

-* Segment tree with SET and SUM on segment: https://codeforces.com/contest/1478/submission/107305419 .
-TODO: implement universal Segment Tree, supporting SET and ADD on segment, and SUM/MIN/MAX on segement.

 * Matrix multiplication, discrete root/log: https://codeforces.com/contest/1106/submission/49511444

-* Segment tree with update on range and query on range: https://codeforces.com/contest/1114/submission/49736495

 * Max clique (randomized heuristic): https://codeforces.com/contest/1105/submission/48640589